A shared vision for building connection in Norfolk, led and co-produced by the VCS

 Meanwhile, Norfolk County Council (NCC) has been exploring ways to coordinate efforts on loneliness while avoiding a one-size-fits-all approach.
 By gathering community intelligence, NCC sought to refine its role and strengthen partnerships to address social isolation effectively.

-Recognising the vital role of the VCS in reducing social isolation, we joined forces with CAN and NCC to deliver the Building Connections Workshops in Norfolk.
+Recognising the vital role of the VCS in reducing social isolation, we joined forces with CAN and NCC to deliver the Building Connections Workshops in Norfolk - an adapted version to build on all the existing work in Norfolk and maximise impact.

 The workshops